witnet/witnet-rust/docs/architecture/managers/epoch-manager.md

-The __epoch manager__ is the actor that handles the logic related to epochs: it knows the current epoch based on the current time and the timestamp of checkpoint zero (the start of epoch zero).
+The __epoch manager__ is the actor that handles the logic related to epochs: it knows the current epoch based on the current time and the timestamp of checkpoint zero (the start of epoch zero) and allows other actors to subscribe to specific checkpoints.

 The current epoch can be calculated as: